nghiavtr/mascotParser/README.md

 A parser for Mascot search results ( both PMF and MSMS) in R package.

-# How to install "speaq"
+# How to install "mascotParser"
 ### From Github using R:
 ```R
 install.packages("devtools")